Keeping children safe from harm - the law in NSW

 One of the main responsibilities of a parent is to ensure their children are safe.
 Causing harm or putting children or young people at risk of harm is against the law.

 However, protecting children from harm is a shared duty with all government departments and the wider community.
-The law says that FACS can be called by anyone in the community who thinks a child or young person is at risk of harm.
-When FACS gets a report that a child or young person may be at risk, it has the responsibility to establish whether the report is right and to take action where needed.
+The law says that DCJ can be called by anyone in the community who thinks a child or young person is at risk of harm.
+When DCJ gets a report that a child or young person may be at risk, it has the responsibility to establish whether the report is right and to take action where needed.

 If you think a child or young person is at risk of harm from abuse or neglect, contact the Child Protection Helpline on 132 111.
 The helpline is open 24 hours a day, 7 days a week and staffed by qualified caseworkers.